Generating the List of Chemical Shifts and Coupling Constants

 Extract is used to analyze first-order multiplets.

-Paste is a communication door with other modules of iNMR useful to analyze more complex cases.
+Paste is a gateway to other iNMR modules useful for analyzing more complex cases.

 Another command, report, generates a formatted list, in a style of your choice.